ifly7charlie/onglide/readme.md

 ONGLIDE_SSL=yes
 ```

-Once you have configure the environment variables use docker compose to create all the 'services' required
+Once you have configure the environment variables use docker compose to create all the 'services' required.

+_NOTE_ You need to re-run build if you change the environment variables as the are copied into the
+containers

 ```
 > docker compose build